GENERAL VIRTUAL VILLAGE FAQ

 Your teachers will be a mix of native speakers and highly proficient second language learners.
 Credit teachers are experienced in teaching language and culture in the U.S. and/or internationally.
 Those students who have participated in our residential programs may already know these credit teachers from past summers!
 In fact, your Village site in northern Minnesota will be “home base” for all of our credit programs, with some credit staff right there onsite.
 Even if you have never been to the Language Villages before, you’ll be there virtually with us to walk through and experience all the sights and sounds of the Villages firsthand.
 Can you hear that distinctive call of the Minnesota loon in the background?
 Want to see that porcupine in the tree?
 We’ll bring the experience of Village life to you!

 How will my language level be determined?

-Prior to the beginning of the session, you will be given a language background questionnaire to help teachers evaluate the appropriate placement level for your language experience.
-You will be grouped with other villagers of comparable ability, and teachers will check in with you regularly to ensure that you are feeling comfortable.
+Prior to the beginning of the session, you will be given a language background self-assessment to help teachers evaluate the appropriate placement level for your language experience.
+You will be grouped with other villagers of comparable ability, and teachers will check in with you regularly to ensure that you are feeling comfortable yet challenged to grow.

 What happens if I do not attend my synchronous sessions?

 If you miss your synchronous sessions, it becomes very difficult to complete the 180 hours needed for the full year credit to be recommended.
-If you miss up to 18 synchronous meeting hours for valid reasons (health issues, etc.), your instructor may allow you to make them up.
+If you miss up to 18 hours of the program (any combination of synchronous and asynchronous) for valid reasons (health issues, etc.), your instructor may allow you to make them up.
 If you miss more than that, or do not complete your offline assignments during the session, you will not be recommended to receive the credit.